 I get so excited when I see my ferments being transformed by the lactobacilli bacteria.
 Fermentation is truly an amazing process to see in action.
 The Greeks explained the transformation of food that occurs with fermentation as “alchemy.”

 Beneficial lactobacilli bacteria, sea salt, or probiotic cultured vegetable starter transforms cabbage and other vegetables or fruits into a nutrient-dense living food teaming with vitamins, minerals, enzymes, and probiotics that helps strengthen and heal your digestive system.

-Lactobacilli are naturally occurring lactic acid bacteria that are present on vegetables and fruits.
+Lactobacilli are naturally occurring lactic acid bacteria that are present on vegetables and fruits and in the air.
 This good bacteria is high in natural enzymes and are responsible for turning the starches and sugars in foods into lactic acid that preserves food and enhances its nutrients.
 This lactic acid bacteria also promotes the growth of beneficial bacteria in our intestines.